emile22/draft-stephan-green-ucs-and-reqs/draft-stephan-green-ucs-and-reqs.md

 # Acknowledgments

-The contribution of Luis M. Contreras to this document has been supported by the Smart Networks and Services Joint Undertaking (SNS JU) under the European Union’s Horizon Europe research and innovation projects 6Green (Grant Agreement no. 101096925) and Exigence (Grant Agreement no. 101139120).
+The contribution of Luis M. Contreras to this document has been supported by the Smart Networks and Services Joint Undertaking (SNS JU) under the European Union's Horizon Europe research and innovation projects 6Green (Grant Agreement no. 101096925) and Exigence (Grant Agreement no. 101139120).

 # Open Issues

 ## Open Issues to be Discussed at IETF121

 o	Consider 5g vs network slicing: 3GPP spec describong energy efficiency KPIs.
 3GPP TS 28.554.
 Reference:https://datatracker.ietf.org/doc/rfc9543/
 o	POE use case: open issue section? o	Reduce traffic (video streaming) o	Connectivity from radio side (trying to control the traffic/related work to CCAMP) o	Marisol to add one use case: drift from data specifications... (somehow link to the above) o	Use case per Domain specific?
-Meanwhile, they are considered as part of the network… Servers might be considered outside of scope o	Energy Metric in E2E view
+Meanwhile, they are considered as part of the network...
+Servers might be considered outside of scope o	Energy Metric in E2E view

 ## Open Issues collected since the BoF